aimeeu/assignment/content/en/iam/manage-rbac-roles/index.md

         permission: full
 {{< /highlight >}}

 Execute `armory config apply -f RBAC_CONFIG.yml` to apply your changes.
+Replace _`RBAC_CONFIG.yml`_ with the name of your config file.

 You can verify that you updated your role correctly by running `armory config get`.